-This role will require a security check, a health check and for you to sign an agreement to maintain confidentiality, as you may have access to sensitive material.
+This role will require a security check and for you to sign an agreement to maintain confidentiality, as you may have access to sensitive material.

 Volunteers will be required to abide by the Forces Code of Ethics at all times.

 All volunteers are required to carry out their role in a way that supports the Force Diversity Objectives.

 Volunteers will take will take all reasonable care of themselves and of others who may be affected by their acts or omissions.